Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Preliminaries: Multi-Objective Optimization and Evolutionary Pareto Set Learning

+\textbf{Theorem 1 (\cite{choo1983proper}).} \textit{A feasible solution $x \in \mathcal{X}$ is weakly Pareto optimal for the multiobjective optimization problem if and only if there is a weight vector $\vlambda > 0$ such that $\vx$ is an optimal solution of the Tchebycheff aggregation subproblem~(\ref{tch_decomposition}).} In other words, all weakly Pareto solutions $\vx^*$ can be found by solving the Tchebycheff scalarized subproblem with a specific weight vector $\vlambda$.
+This result suggests that we can use the weight vector $\vlambda \in \vDelta$ to parameterize the PS.

+In this paper, we use a recently developed smooth Tchebycheff (STCH) aggregation approach~\cite{lin2024smooth} in our proposed method:

+where $z^*_j$ and $\varepsilon$ are the ideal value and a small positive component as defined in the Tchebycheff aggregation, and $\mu$ is the smoothing parameter.
+In this work, we always set $\mu = 0.1$ and denote $g_{\text{stch}}(\vx|\vlambda) = g_{\text{stch}}(\vx|\vlambda, \mu = 0.1)$ for brevity.
+According to \cite{lin2024smooth}, $g_{\text{stch}}(\vx|\vlambda, \mu)$ is a smooth approximation to the classical Tchebycheff aggregation.
+It enjoys a faster convergence rate for gradient-based optimization methods, while having many good theoretical properties for multiobjective optimization.
+In this work, we show that STCH aggregation also has a better overall performance for evolutionary stochastic optimization.
+Our proposed method can be readily generalized to other aggregation approaches.

 Many classic optimization methods have been proposed to find a single Pareto optimal solution by optimizing a single-objective aggregation function~\cite{ehrgott2005multicriteria,miettinen2012nonlinear}, while multiobjective evolutionary algorithms (MOEAs)~\cite{zitzler1999evolutionary,deb2001multi,zhou2011multiobjective} can find a number of different Pareto optimal solutions in a single run.
-Among them, the decomposition-based MOEAs (MOEA/D)~\cite{zhang2007moea,li2009multiobjective} use an aggregation method to decompose a MOP into a finite number of single objective subproblems with different weight vectors and solve them in a collaborative manner.
-This paper generalizes MOEA/D to produce optimal solutions for all the weight vectors via a single model.
+Among them, the decomposition-based MOEAs (MOEA/D)~\cite{zhang2007moea,li2009multiobjective} use an aggregation method to decompose a MOP into a finite number of single-objective subproblems with different weight vectors and solve them in a collaborative manner.
+This paper generalizes MOEA/D to produce optimal solutions for all (might be infinite) weight vectors via a single model.